BFarkascode/SAMD21_BootMaster/README.md

 ### Arduino moves in misterious ways...
 Arduino is great for what it is, but it is not a professional environment.
 It allows basic functions very well, but the moment someone takes a step off the beaten path, things turn very messy very fast.
 A little bit like HAL, but much-much worse.
 This demands some "creative" solutions to coding where lines and elements seemingly unrelated to each other must be kept in the code just to not break it.
+Similarly, a rather annoying naming convention that comes form the SD library: one MUST have a file name that is less than 8 characters, otherwise the library will not be able to open the file.
-I very much dislike this approach of "black magic" and will attempt to port the master to a bare metal environment once time allows it.
+I very much dislike this approach of "unknown voodoo black magic" to make things work and will attempt to port the master to a bare metal environment once time allows it.

 ### ASCI/char based coding philosophy
 The Arduino environment is very heavily built around the idea of user friendliness.
 This means that the entire philosophy of the libraries is built on the "char" type, a type that is just a uint8_t formulated into readable letters using ASCII.
 We publish chars, we read chars.
 Chars are usually letetrs and numbers, but can also be "unseen" elements which are rather frustrating to deal with (for example, every line in the hex file ends with a linebreak character that are not seen in editors, but will totally be there whenyou read in the line using the Arduino library).
 All in all, purely binary numbers can not be extracted from the Arduino libraries.
 They must be converted manually from ASCII and - often times - converted back to ASCII when published.

+### SAMD21G18
+I am using an Adalogger for the project which runs a SAMD21G micro.
+This micro has 32 kB of RAM which puts the upper theoretical limit of the app code to 32 kB.
+In reality, that is not feasible since the code needs some RAM to run its calculations.
+Thus, the code is hard wired to manage , at maximum, 24 kB of data.
+This "code size" must be adjusted to the microcontroller that is being used.
+The other particularity is that I am using Serial1 as the "output" of the master.
+This is the pre-set additional USART serial on the Adalogger and it does not exist out of the box, on, say, an Arduino UNO.

 ## User guide
-Let’s look at the code specifically written for this project!
+The bootmaster is ratehr simple regarding use.
+One needs to provide it a hex file with a specific name - "blinky.hex" in the shared version of the code, though this can be changed - and then follow the instructions published on the master's serial port.
+The Arduino IDE is perfectly adequate for this.
+One sends commands to the master by writing command numbers to the serial port and then sending them to the master.
+The commands are:
+0 - turn on external control (necessary to "hijack" the attention of the bootloader we wish to communicate with, the bootloader on the STM32_L0 will ignore everything unless we start with this command!)
+1 - tell the bootloader to jump to the app
+2 - tell the bootloader to engage programming mode
+3 - tell the bootloader to reboot the device (after which one needs to again send "0" to take control of the device)